- What is a health science center?

 A. No, however, additional documents may be requested through the Applicant Information System portal.

-Q. What are the prerequisite courses for the traditional B.S.N. degree?
+Q. What are the prerequisite courses for the Traditional BSN program?

-Q. What are the prerequisite courses for the second degree program?
+Q. What are the prerequisite courses for the Second Degree BSN program?

 Q. Do all of the prerequisite courses have to be completed before I can apply to your programs?

-A. No but all courses must be completed by the first class day.
+A. No, but all courses must be completed by the first class day.
 Students will be required to list all course work planned or in progress on the application.
-Acceptance offers will be contingent on successful completion of all of these courses with a grade of “C” or better.
+Acceptance offers will be contingent on successful completion of all of these courses with a grade of “C” or higher.

 Q. Where should I take the prerequisite courses?

 A. Any accredited two- or four-year college or university is acceptable, but an institution with strong science departments is suggested.